mjvakili/centerer/README.md

 centerer
 ========

-Provides: Study of bias from different algorithms for centroiding stars.
+Efficiency of stellar centroiding algorithms with respect to Cramer-Rao bound.

 Installation: